Master of Public Health Degree in Nutritional Sciences

 Internships

-All MPH-Nutritional Sciences students are required to complete a summer internship between their first and second years.
-For MPH-Dietetics students, the internship will be incorporated into their summer supervised experiential learning hours.
+All MPH in Nutritional Sciences students are required to complete a summer internship between their first and second years.
+For MPH in Nutritional Sciences with Dietetics subplan students, the internship will be incorporated into their summer supervised experiential learning hours.

 The Department of Nutritional Sciences has strong relationships with a variety of sites for students to choose from when starting their summer internship search.
 Each summer there are several students who are successful in securing global public health internships or opportunities outside of the state of Michigan.
 All internships are public health-focused with a nutrition component.